digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-instrument-generic.rst

   Instrument implementation for generic instruments
 - :ref:`Factory <module-daml-finance-instrument-generic-factory-42712>`:
   Factory implementation to instantiate generic instruments
-- :ref:`Election <module-daml-finance-instrument-generic-election-56972>`:
-  Implementation of elections (e.g. the exercise of an option) for generic instruments
 - :ref:`Lifecycle.Rule <module-daml-finance-instrument-generic-lifecycle-rule-68537>`:
   Rule to process a time update event for generic instruments